-At Deserve, we recognize that continued innovation in the credit card space depends not only on creative vision and technological innovation, but also on a nuanced understanding of what matters most to consumers.
-Recently, we conducted a survey in which we asked 800 randomized credit-card-holding consumers about everything from how and why they utilize credit in their everyday lives, to specific offerings that would incentivize their card choice and influence their spending habits.
+We recognize that continued innovation in the credit card space depends not only on creative vision and technological innovation but also on a nuanced understanding of what matters most to consumers.
+In March 2022 Deserve conducted a survey in which we asked 800 randomized credit-card-holding consumers about everything from how and why they utilize credit in their everyday lives, to specific offerings that would incentivize their card choice and influence their spending habits.
 And while we learned a lot from the first installment and analysis of our survey, we also walked away with no shortage of unanswered questions and newfound curiosities.

 This was to be expected; after all, a certain persistence is required to keep up with the rapidly evolving needs and demands of consumers, particularly with the unprecedented catalysts for transformation in recent years.
 Earlier this week, realizing the need for further investigation, we decided to field a second survey, and this is what we learned.

 To kick things off, we asked our respondents to tell us why they used credit, and more specifically, what kinds of items they were purchasing with their credit cards.
 The answer?
 Well, pretty much everything.

 Almost 40% of our respondents said they used their credit cards for everyday purchases like groceries, coffee, or gas.
 Similarly, around 21% said they used a credit card to cover the majority of their expenses.
 For those who limit their card use to specific items or situations, around 17% said they used credit cards only in emergencies, 14.25% said they used credit to purchase items that they couldn’t yet afford, and around 7% said they used their credit card exclusively for travel-related purchases.